simon-westcott/canopy-bootstrap/README.md

 The **lessout-v2.css** file changes twitter bootstrap to match the Canopy theme and should be used in addition to the normal twitter bootstrap files; these are being recovered remotely for this project but should be included in the local directory.
 This file has been compiled from the .less file.

-**example html.html**  shows the customized elements in this template including the header, footer, buttons and tables. login.html shows a simple fully html canopy branded login page.
+**preview.html**  shows the customized elements in this template including the header, footer, buttons and tables. login.html shows a simple fully html canopy branded login page.

 Key sections have been templated ready for content.